samarthagarwal/FlutterScreens/README.md

 # Flutter Login Screens

-A collection of Login Screens with attractive UIs built with Flutter ready to be used in your applications.
+A collection of Login Screens, Buttons and Loaders with attractive UIs, built with Flutter, ready to be used in your applications.

+###### Last Update: Added Loaders

 ## Screenshots And Usage

-#### Last Update: Added Loaders

-##Loaders
+## Loaders

 ![Screenshots on iOS](./screenshots/loaders_1.gif)